WilliamFromTW/UsbHidChat/README.md

 1. Create SWT/JFace Project
 2. Copy all files in "src" , "libs" to project directory and include jar files in libs.
 3. export runnable jar files
+ps. root permission is requirement in linux platform

 ## Reference
 this project use InMethodUsbLib and usb4java project